Dr. Felix Zajitschek

 Scientist, Citizen, Formby Local

-My family and I have settled in Formby because of its cohesive town feeling, the high-quality schools, its easy access to Liverpool, and its incredible coastal ecosystems.
+My family and I have settled in Formby because of its cohesive town feeling, the high-quality schools, its easy access to Liverpool, and its fantastic, highly accessible natural areas, together with a great choice of shops, cafes, and pubs.
 I believe in a future for Formby that manages its success while protecting these qualities.

 The way to get there is through evidence-based discussions and decisions, valuing our natural surroundings and building a real sense of connection to the place.
 Formby can become an even healthier, safer, more sustainable place that supports all residents in the here and now, and our kids and grandkids in the future.